YisiHuang/web-api-assignment2/README.md

 ## Features.

- *** React Movies App fully integrated, all fetches from frontend app have gone to the movies API. ***
+ + React Movies App fully integrated, all fetches from frontend app have gone to the movies API.
  + Login and Signup authentication
-    - After successful signup, it will jump to login page and wait to login.
+    - After successful signup, it will jump to login page and wait to login
-    - Before successfully login, the home page, favorites page, must watch page and trending page are invisible.
+    - Before successfully login, the home page, favorites page, must watch page and trending page are invisible
  + Movie Credits and Person Details endpoints integrated with Mongodb
  + Modify favorites function
     - User-specific data favorites is displayed